MacBook Core 2 Duo Logic Board Replacement

 If there is no black tab, you can also use a spudger to gently pry the connector from its housing.
 This connector is tall, so be sure to pry straight up.

-Upon reassembly, there are 4 grey plastic clips on the optical drive side of the keyboard.
+Upon reassembly, there are 4 grey plastic clips on the optical drive side of the keyboard (refer to second picture).
 They must be installed in their slots for the keyboard to snap in properly.

 Lift the left I/O frame up and out of the computer.
 Pay attention to the thin metal EMI fingers, as they may catch as you remove the left I/O frame.